Either if you are doing forensics or just want better reports about your call patterns, the iPhone Call History database can be very handfull.

 The flags value is one of the most important to provide insights about the call.
 There is no documentation about it so I had to reverse engineer its values and hope you value my findings.
 This value is actually a bitwise OR of multiple flags as follows:

-Probably due to performance reasons, the call table only contains the last 100 records so if you don’t save your older records somewhere else, you’ll never be able to have them back.
+Probably due to performance reasons, the call table only contains the last 100 records on iOS up to 6 and last 200 records on iOS 7 or newer, so if you don’t save your older records somewhere else, you’ll never be able to have them back.

 Query examples on Call History database